Edmund C. Moy

 Edmund C. Moy (born September 12, 1957) is an American businessman and former government official.
-From 2006 to 2011, he served as the 38th Director of the United States Mint.
+From 2006 to 2011, he served as the 38th director of the United States Mint.

 Early life and education

 Born in Detroit, Michigan on September 12, 1957, Moy was raised in Waukesha, Wisconsin, where he worked in his parents' restaurant while growing up.
 He is a 1975 graduate of Waukesha North High School and a 1979 graduate of the University of Wisconsin–Madison, where he graduated with a triple major in economics, international relations, and political science.
-At UW–Madison, Moy was a member of the Tau Kappa Epsilon International Fraternity.
+At UW–Madison, Moy is a member of the Tau Kappa Epsilon International Fraternity.

 Personal life

 Moy is an active participant in organizations representing the Asian-American community, as well as a member of the Board of Directors of Christianity Today International.
 He was elected as the Grand Crysophylos (Treasurer) for Tau Kappa Epsilon International Fraternity at the 54th Biennial Conclave held in Las Vegas, Nevada on August 7, 2007.
 He then became Grand Grammateus (Secretary), followed by Grand Epiprytanis (Vice President).
 He was named the Teke Alumnus of the Year in 2005.
 He was elected Grand Prytanis (President) at the 2011 Conclave.

 For two-and-one-half years, beginning in 1997, Moy suffered from a debilitating nerve illness, which was later cured by brain surgery.

 Moy is married to Karen Johnson Moy, and has a daughter that was adopted from China, named Nora Sue Moy (born in 2005).